guettli/scrum/README.md

 Managers and Leaders tend use these terms because ....
 I don't know why.

+In the year 2000 the term "Internet" was the current buzzword.

 But what does the average non-manager, non-leader hear if the upper levels talk like this?
 I hope you are able to laugh about yourself, if you like to play the buzzword bingo game: